SauzyOmp/Startup_NuclearPizza/README.md

 - [x] **Components** - Easy to bring the code over from HTML and CSS, but had to rework them quite a bit CSS is still a little jank.
 - [x] **Router** - Easy to creating the component routing.

+## 🚀 React part 2: Reactivity

+For this deliverable I did the following.
+I checked the box `[x]` and added a description for things I completed.

+- [x] **All functionality implemented or mocked out** - All buttons now do their functionality more or less, only map functionality
+- [x] **Hooks** - Lots of useState hooks, added a useEffect hook that will eventually call database api, but basically just changes state for now

 ### Elevator Pitch

 Have you ever wanted to know how far a away a nuclear bomb needs to be dropped to perfectly cook that frozen pizza sitting in your freezer?
 No?
 Well,,, anyways.
 Now you get to know.
 Drop bombs on a map to see where you can head for those cooked pizza's and see where your friends are dropping bombs.